Find your care

 Lastly, if medical or office procedures don’t improve a man’s Peyronie’s Disease, there are surgical options.
 There are three surgical approaches for the treatment of Peyronie’s Disease.

 Penile plaque excision and graft surgery for Peyronie's: This surgical option is far more involved.
 Penile plaque excision and graft surgery involves a similar incision to the plication surgery.
 After incision, the surgeon excises the plaque and places a patch.
 This is where the complexity starts.
 The plaque sits underneath a complex neurovascular bundle where the sensation nerves and some of the penile blood vessels run.
 One of the trickiest parts of this surgery is to elevate this bundle without cutting any of the fibers to expose the plaque.
 Injury to these fibers can lead to penile numbness, impotence and long lasting fluid collections called lymphedema.
-The other tough part of this operation is figuring where to get the patch.
+The other tough part of this operation is deciding where to get the patch.
 Surgeons have tried many materials ranging from tissue harvested from the patient’s own body, artificial materials, animal tissue and lastly tissue harvested from human cadavers.
 With this many options and surgeon opinions, one may rightly assume there is no consensus on the best material.
 Risks of plaque incision and grafting include temporary or permanent penile numbness, reduced erection strength, scarring and shortening.
 In the right surgeon’s hands, however, this represents a powerful and effective treatment option.

 Penile Implant for Peyronie's: If a man suffers from both Peyronie’s and erectile dysfunction, a penile implant (link to penile implant) with intraoperative modeling is likely the best surgical option.
 Surgeons have been placing implants for over 40 years.
 An implant can correct the Peyronie’s deformity because the cylinders will act as I beams to straighten the penis.
 Once the surgeon places the implant, he or she can hold pressure over the erect implant and bend the penis against its curve.
 With the cylinders in place, the penis has a good chance of holding straight once the man heals.